ragnarlegacy/S3_image_uploader/README.md

    $sudo docker images ## check with this command.
 Image would be there in the output friendsurance as name and v1 as tag

 7. Deploy the container image
-   $sudo docker run -it -d --env-file=env.list --p 8081:80 --name friendsurance_uploader friendsurance:v1   ## Here Name of the conatiner is friendsurance_uploader, environment variables are passed through env.list file(you can even pass them at cli using -e key:value), image name is friendsurance:v1
+   $sudo docker run -it -d --env-file=env.list --p 8081:80 --name friendsurance_uploader friendsurance:v1   ## Here Name of the conatiner is friendsurance_uploader, environment variables are passed through env.list file(you can even pass them at the cli by using -e key:value), image name is friendsurance:v1

 8. You can check the running status of the docker container
    $sudo docker ps -a